 The Royal Botanic Garden Edinburgh (RBGE) is an internationally renowned centre of excellence in plant biodiversity research and biodiversity conservation.

-Our mission is “exploring and explaining the world of plants for a better future”.
+Our mission is “To explore, conserve and explain the world of plants for a better future”.

 Research and conservation work

 Scientists and horticulturists at RBGE deliver a wide programme of research and conservation work on plant and fungal diversity.
 Our major goals are: